- Are your au pair applicants already in Australia?

 Roles and responsibilities

-What pocket money do I pay an au pair?
+- What do I have to provide for an au pair?

 Are your au pair applicants already in Australia?